47chen/React-Basic-Practice/README.md

-# Basically this is a task tracker web app
+# This is a task tracker web app for refreshing react hook and relevant knowledge of React such as conditional styling.

 ## Practice reactHook such as useState/useEffect and fetch tasks from our mock backend server -> db.json to mock an RESTful APIs to funtion our CRUD opertaion.
 ## Practice conditional styling.